rigved-desai/MSense/README.md

-# MSense
+# MSense - Malware Detection USing ML

 ## Description

 MSense is a web application that utilizes machine learning (ML) algorithms to detect malware in files uploaded by users.
 This single page web application is designed to be easy to use and accessible to everyone.

-When a user uploads a file, MSense extracts the Portable Executable (PE) header information from the file.
+When a user uploads a file, MSense runs a python script on the backend which extracts the Portable Executable (PE) header information from the file.
 This information is then fed into a RandomForestClassifier model.
 The model analyzes the data and classifies it as either suspicious or not suspicious.

 ## Tech Stack